History

 See our mission

 To keep older and vulnerable people safe in their own homes.
 To secure the homes of every older, and or vulnerable person in our county.
 To reduce the opportunities for crime in the community.
 Reduce repeat incidents or repeat victimisation of crime.
-Promote crime, including scam prevention to the community.
+Prevent crime, including scam prevention to the community.

 Services